hugoledoux/mywebsite/_drafts/rules-happy-latex.md

 So when I can choose, I always impose LaTeX on my co-authors.
 Since some of them are users of the other software, that often creates friction and someone ends up fixing manually all the "mistakes" in the file.

-So I propose here *The Rules for happily collaborating on a LaTeX document*©, a set of 12 rules that: (1) novices can easily apply; (2) will make your co-authors happy.
+So I propose here *The Rules for happily collaborating on a LaTeX document*©, a set of 10 rules that: (1) novices can easily apply; (2) will make your co-authors happy.

-Please add your new Rules in the comments below.
+Please add new Rules in the comments below.

 ### 1. You shall use only one sentence per line